JamDeezCodes/zig-vulkan-tutorial/README.md

 # Zig Vulkan Tutorial

-A repo to track my work on making a more concentrated effort in learning Vulkan with Zig (and GLFW and Mach).
+This repo tracks my work on completing the [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction) in the Zig programming language.

 #### Setup